ibm-skills-network/sn_filterable/README.md

 Welcome to the Skills Network Filterable gem!

-This gem provides a method for developers to quickly implement a live-reloading search and filter foor their data with live-reloading.
+This gem provides a method for developers to quickly implement a customizable search and filter for their data with live-reloading.

 Live examples of the gem's use can be viewed at [Skills Network's Author Workbench](https://author.skills.network), primarily under the [organizations tab](https://author.skills.network/organizations)